swafwan/CoviScan/README.md

 ![CoviScan](https://github.com/swafwan/CoviScan/blob/main/VERSION%201.gif)
 ## CoviScan
  CoviScan is meant to be the most advanced visitors tracking system.
 The main purpose of the app is to replace the conventional method of marking footprint.
 CoviScan is developed using flutter.
-Minimalistic and aesthetic UI was the main focus.
+Minimal and aesthetic UI was the main focus.
 Currently, the app is divided into two:
  1) For customer - Scan and record their footprint
  2) For merchant - Scan and Generate QR for recording customers footprint